sabrinachowdhuryoshin/Python-AI-Face-Detection-App/README.md

 # Installation
 - Clone the repository or download the source code
-- Install the required packages using pip: `pip install -r requirements.txt`
+- Install the required packages using pip: `pip install opencv-python`
 - Run the application using the command `python main.py`

 # Usage